 There are new developments in scholarly communication almost every day, some of which, for example Plan S, have an enormous impact on the scientific community.
 We are here to help researchers find their way in this ever-changing and complex area with information and advice.
 We are constantly developing more user-friendly ways for UG staff to approach us and quickly find the information they need.

 If you have questions about where to publish open access (free of charge) or which licenses you should opt for when submitting your article we can help with that.
 If you are applying for a grant and you don’t know what the open access policy of the funder entails, turn to us.
 We provide tailor-made advice for researchers.
 Besides, we regularly issue updates on deals with publishers, funding news and guidelines through our website and the Open Science Newsletter.
 We organize workshops, instructions and give presentations on pressing open access issues.
-We also invite researchers to contribute to the Open Science Blog and our symposium in October.
+We also invite researchers to contribute to the Open Science Blog.

 That is definitely Plan S. Plan S requires that, from 2021, scientific publications that result from research funded by public grants must be published in compliant open access journals or platforms.
 We will accompany the UG scientific community through this major transition and provide them with clear information and advice.

 Households that own their own home paid 776 euros to the municipality on average this year, which is 5.0 percent more than last year.
 295 euros of this amount covers the immovable property tax (ozb), 283 euros are paid for waste collection levy, and...

 Three researchers from the University of Groningen have been awarded an ERC Advanced Grant.
 These three researchers are Prof. Gerard Roelfes (Stratingh Institute for Chemistry), Prof. Leon Koopmans (Kapteyn Astronomical Institute) and Prof. Erwin de...